Miguelo981/Miguelo981/README.md

 ## My client Projects

 ### 2022 - 2023

+#### 🏨 PlusHolidays
+Booking apartments and holiday homes throughout the country.

+Tech stack:
+- Nuxt, Vuejs with tailwindcss

 #### 🍃 Zona Agraria
 Group of agricultural enthusiasts that has joined forces to create an online community dedicated to sharing agricultural news and knowledge. and forum.